roytang/blog/content/post/2008/04/shadowmoor-sneak-peek.md

 On his turn he lays down a bunch of creatures including Safehold Elite (which can block the Oversoul!) and is ready to swing and kill me next turn.
 I topdeck the Shield of the Oversoul and show it to him.
 "That's only 7/7," he shrugs.
 I show him the last card in my hand -- Tower Above, and I take the win.

 Four and O!
-If only I had this pool last week&#8230;
+If only I had this pool last week...

 Some thoughts on particular cards: